Mathias Cormann: Honours

 In January 2018, Cormann was awarded with the rank of Grand Cross with Star and Sash of the Order of Merit of the Federal Republic of Germany by Ambassador Anna Prinz on behalf of the Federal President of Germany Frank-Walter Steinmeier for his work "in advancing German-Australian relations".

+In November 2025, Mathias Cormann was awarded the State Decoration of the Order of the White Double Cross, First Class (Civil Division), by the President of the Slovak Republic, Peter Pellegrini, in recognition of his commitment to dialogue, cooperation, and the promotion of a better world.

+He was appointed a Companion of the Order of Australia in the 2026 Australia Day Honours “for eminent service to the people and Parliament of Australia, to the implementation of government reform, to multilateral affairs, and to international economic development”.

+In March 2026 he was awarded the Order of Merit (Ukraine) by Foreign Minister Andrii Sybiha on behalf of Ukraine President Volodymyr Zelenskyy for his principled leadership and consistent support for Ukraine’s structural reform effort and resilience.

 Criticisms and controversies

 During his candidacy for the position of Secretary General of the OECD, Cormann has been criticised over his record on climate change, specifically for trying to abolish Australia's renewable energy target, along with the country's Clean Energy Finance Corporation and its Renewable Energy Agency.
 In March 2021, 29 Australian and global humanitarian and environmental organisations wrote to the OECD, citing "grave concerns" and asking that Cormann be disqualified due to his record of "thwarting effective climate action".
 Among critics of his candidacy were also trade union leaders in Australia and the UK, with the UK Trade Union Council stating that Cormann's nomination as Secretary General of the OECD would set back the fight against poverty and the climate crisis.

 In August 2021, it was revealed that Cormann was a member of the Clan, a WhatsApp group which was used to branchstack in Western Australia.